Print Edition - 2017-05-06 | News

 Top NC and Maoist Centre leaders have decided to hold further discussions before taking a decision on the matter

-After the Supreme Court rapped on the knuckles of the ruling coalition by issuing an interim order against an impeachment motion against Chief Justice Sushila Karki, top leaders of the Nepali Congress and the CPN (Maoist Centre) hit back at the apex court, saying Friday’s ruling has “but confirmed that it is interfering in the executive’s jurisdiction”.
+May 6, 2017-After the Supreme Court rapped on the knuckles of the ruling coalition by issuing an interim order against an impeachment motion against Chief Justice Sushila Karki, top leaders of the Nepali Congress and the CPN (Maoist Centre) hit back at the apex court, saying Friday’s ruling has “but confirmed that it is interfering in the executive’s jurisdiction”.

 Prime Minister and Maoist Centre Chairman Pushpa Kamal Dahal and NC President Sher Bahadur Deuba held a meeting soon after a single bench of SC Justice Cholendra Shumsher Rana ruled the impeachment motion against Karki unconstitutional and ordered the Legislature-Parliament to put the issue on hold.